-Past projects have included the design of a propeller drive train for Geneva′s Solar Splash competition boat, a presentation of The Theater of the Absurd: The Chairs, a biography of David Metheny, a history of the Bloomington, IN Reformed Presbyterian congregation, and Foundationalism and Christianity: How Christians Approach Knowledge.
-Scroll to the bottom of the page to view projects from the spring 2012 semester.
+Past projects have included an investigation of the use of experimental therapies in the Ebola outbreak, the design of a propeller drive train for Geneva′s Solar Splash competition boat, research on the genetic determinants of anxiety in mice, a biography of David Metheny, a history of the Bloomington, IN Reformed Presbyterian congregation, and More Than Minds: Relearning Language through Poetry.

 Requirements for Consideration